 Caltrans Maintenance crews record data of deer carcasses that are collected from the roadway along SR 49.
 The data includes PM location, species collected, the number collected, and collection date.
-The data does not represent all animal vehicle collisions in the project area analysis represents dates from April 1990 to August 2018.
+The data does not represent all animal vehicle collisions in the project area since some deer may not have been collected for various reasons.
+The data used in this analysis represents dates from April 1990 to August 2018.